 Live that cosmopolitan Dubai life with a stay at the best Airbnbs in Dubai.
 These incredible Dubai accommodations will make you feel like UAE royalty.

 10) On average, 14 million tourists a year visit Dubai.

 11) More than half of the population of Dubai is aged between 25-34, so it’s a youthful city that is geared very much towards those in this age bracket.
 Only 15% of Dubai’s population is over 45!

-12) The king (or Sheikh) of Dubai and leader of their Royal Family is His Highness Sheikh Mohammad Bin Rashid Al Maktoum.
-He has played a major hand in building Dubai into the destination it is today.
+12) The king (or Sheikh) of Dubai and leader of their Royal Family is His Highness Sheikh Mohammad bin Rashid Al Maktoum.
+He has played a major role in turning the once-sleepy city into modern Dubai.

 Interesting Facts about Dubai